SerenityOS/serenity/Documentation/VirtualBox.md

 VBoxManage convertfromraw --format VDI /path/to/grub_disk_image /path/to/output/serenityos.vdi
 ``

+Set an identifier to the disk image, otherwise updating the disk image makes the identifiers no longer match up.
+``
+VBoxManage internalcommands sethduuid serenityos.vdi 19850209-0000-0000-0000-000000000000
+``

 Note that if you are on Windows and you do not have QEMU or VirtualBox in your PATH environment variable, you must be in the installation folder for the tool you're using.
 You will also need to put ``./`` in front of the command.

 ## Creating the virtual machine